slgrobotics/robots_bringup/Docs/Plucky/README.md

 https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/MPU9250GyroCompassShorty

-FPV Setup:
+FPV Camera and receiver Setup [optional]:

 https://www.amazon.com/dp/B06VY7L1N4

 https://www.amazon.com/dp/B07Q5MPC8V

-The receiver above, when plugged into a Ubuntu 22.04 Desktop USB port, shows up as /dev/video0 and video1
+The receiver above, when plugged into a Ubuntu 22.04 **Desktop USB port**, shows up as _/dev/video0_ and _video1_

 It works with Cheese app and can be read by Python/OpenCV scripts, including custom ROS nodes written in Python.

-A sample will be published here later.
+Here is the code I use for the camera **on the Desktop side**: https://github.com/slgrobotics/camera_publisher

 ### "pluckysens" Raspberry Pi 3B setup (ROS2 LD14 LIDAR and MPU9250 Drivers):